14 Best Seth Klarman Book Recommendations

 Roger Lowenstein based his analysis of the 2008 financial collapse on 180 interviews with Wall Street insiders.

-Klarman admires The End of Wall Street because Lowenstein looks at the roles of debt and speculative mortgage in the collapse.
+Klarman admires The End of Wall Street because Lowenstein examines the role of debt and speculative mortgages in the collapse.
 He also provides an insightful analysis of the government’s inadequate response and what that could mean for the future.

-It helps to have a nuanced understanding of financial regulatory policies to appreciate this book.
+To appreciate this book, you need a nuanced understanding of financial regulatory policies.
 But to understand why some of Wall Street’s biggest names failed so spectacularly, The End of Wall Street is essential reading.

 If you want to understand why Klarman thinks our financial system is unsafe and unstable, The End of Wall Street is an excellent place to start.